 - Without considering the favours done by him, he looks out for the minimum virtues done by the surrendered ones and helps them forget the taste for material aspirations that is present in them since time immemorial.

 - He ignores their mistakes like a man who ignores the mistakes of his dear wife and children.

-- He consumes their defects with great love, just like a man in love would like the sweat, etc., of his woman.
+- He consumes their defects with great love, just like a man in love would like the sweat etc., of his beloved.

 - In separation, he feels greater distress compared to the surrendered ones.

-- Just like a cow that kicks out and pushes away the older calves when a new calf is born out of great attachment and concern, emperumAn pushes away srI mahAlakshmi and nithyasUris when a new jIvAthmA (soul) surrenders to him.
+- Just like a cow kicks out and pushes away the older calves when a new calf is born out of great attachment and concern, emperumAn pushes away SrI mahAlakshmi and nithyasUris when a new jIvAthmA (soul) surrenders to him.

-His kAraNathvam - Him being the primordial cause
+His kAraNathvam - He being the primordial cause

 - bhagavAn is the cause of all the worlds.

 - Some say that atom (lowest particle) is the primordial cause.

 - Since this is contradictory to plain perception and SAsthram, they cannot be accepted as the primordial cause.